-The proposed rezoning seeks to rezone a parcel located at the northwest corner of the intersection of West Morgan Street and Tryon Hill Drive.
-The parcel is 0.12 acre in size and is zoned Industrial-2 (IND-2).
-The property contains one building housing a restaurant, the Irregardless Cafe.
-The parcel has frontage along both West Morgan Street and Tryon Hill Drive.
+The proposed rezoning seeks to rezone a parcel located on West Morgan Street south of its intersection with Tryon Hill Drive.
+The parcel is 0.46 acre in size and is zoned Industrial-2 (IND-2).
+The property contains one building housing a bar, restaurant and entertainment complex.
+The parcel has frontage along West Morgan Street.
 The proposal calls for a rezoning to Industrial-2 Conditional Use District with a Pedestrian Business Overlay District (PBOD)

-Conditions as part of this proposal prohibit certain uses (generally industrial uses), limit residential density to 120 units per acre, restrict building height to 70 feet, call for minimum percentages of active uses on ground floors of buildings fronting streets, and subject the property to the Hillsborough Morgan Streetscape and Parking Plan, which is proposed to be amended by this request to add this property.
+Conditions as part of this proposal prohibit certain uses (generally industrial uses), limit residential density to 120 units per acre, restrict building height to 90 feet, call for minimum percentages of active uses on ground floors of buildings fronting streets, and subject the property to the Hillsborough Morgan Streetscape and Parking Plan, which is proposed to be amended by this request to add this property.

-A Streetscape and Parking Plan is a required component of a PBOD This request would modify the existing Hillsborough Morgan Streetscape and Parking Plan, which establishes standards for sidewalks, streetscape materials, facades, parking location, screening, height and building stepback.
+A Streetscape and Parking Plan is a required component of a PBOD.
+The associated revision to the Hillsborough Morgan Streetscape and Parking Plan establishes standards for sidewalks, streetscape materials, facades, parking location, screening, building height and building stepback.

-The site is surrounded by a mix of different zoning districts and land uses; Neighborhood Business (NB) with a salon to the north, Office and Institutional-2 (O&I-2) with an office to the east across West Morgan Street, Industrial-2 (IND-2) with a bar/restaurant complex to the south across Tryon Hill Drive, and Ind-2 CUD with a PBOD to the west.
-This PBOD, which was approved in 2010, is for the current Hillsborough Morgan Streetscape and Parking Plan and encompasses approximately 7 acres.
+The site is surrounded by a mix of different zoning districts and land uses; IND-2 with a bar, restaurant, and entertainment complex to the north, Office and Institutional-2 (O&I-2) with office and residential uses to the east across West Morgan Street, Ind-2 with institutional use to the south across the railroad tracks, and IND-2 CUD with office and to the west.
+Further to the north across Tryon Hill Drive is the Hillsborough Morgan PBOD, which was approved in 2010 and is associated with the current Hillsborough Morgan Streetscape and Parking Plan and encompasses approximately 7 acres.
 The site is currently under construction for a mixed use development that will contain multi-family residential and commercial uses.